halldis13/flappybird/README.md

 * (5%) Gets one point for every gap that the player successfully passes.

 * (10%) If a player loses he should see his score and a button which starts the game again.
+* (10%) There should be a background element moving in paralax to the foreground, f.ex. a repeating cloud image.
+Note: it is not enough that the ground moves at different speed than the rest of the scene!